Best Secured Business Loans in December 2025

 6. Apply and review

-Most secured business loan applications can be completed online, but some lenders might require a phone call or in-person visit.
-Secured business loans typically take longer to approve and fund since the lender must review your assets.
 For example, it can take months to receive your funds after being approved for an SBA loan, although you can reduce this timeline to two weeks by working with an SBA-preferred lender.

 Make sure to review all loan offers to ensure you understand the rates, repayment term and additional fees.

-How to compare secured business loans
+How to compare business loans

 Consider the following loan details when picking the best secured business loan for your needs:

-Time to fund: If you need funds fast, you might want to consider a quick business loan with an alternative lender.
+If you need funds fast, you might want to consider a quick business loan with an alternative lender.
 In some cases, you could receive funds one to three business days after approval.
 However, you typically have to pay higher interest rates with fast business loans.

-Additional fees: Read the fine print in your business loan agreement for extra fees, such as origination fees, late charges and business loan prepayment penalties.
+Read the fine print in your business loan agreement for extra fees, such as origination fees, late charges and business loan prepayment penalties.

 Unsecured business loans